Anri-Lombard/Tiny-Machine-Learning/ReadMe.md

 1. Applications
 2. Libraries
 3. Operating System: typically embedded systems do not have an OS, but they can have one.

+For ML models to work on tiny embedded systems, we need to shrink the model without removing its ability to fundamentally look for patterns in data.
+To do this we could use model compression techniques, such as __quantization__, __pruning__, and __knowledge distillation__.

+__Responsible AI__: AI that is fair, inclusive, transparent, and accountable.
+AI offers great benefits, but also introduce new risks and ethical challenges, since it could:

+- __Change__ current practices
+- __Influence__ human decisions
+- __Regulate__ human behavior

+Responsible AI = increased marketability, increased product-adoption, and increased trust.
+Companies can do well by doing good.

+Machine learning takes data and labels, then ouputs rules.
+This results in a model, which then takes in data and outputs inferences.

+Machine learning paradigm:

+1. Make a guess
+2. Measure the accuracy
+3. Optimize your guess

+Measuring the effectiveness of a guess is known as the __loss function__.
+The loss function is a measure of how well the model is doing.
+The goal is to minimize the loss function, which is done by improving the guess.

+__Gradient descent__ is an optimization algorithm that is used to minimize the loss function.
+It is an iterative algorithm that starts with an initial guess, then takes steps in the direction of the negative gradient to minimize the loss function.
+The gradient is the slope of the loss function, and the negative gradient is the direction of steepest descent.
+The __learning rate__ is the size of the step taken in the direction of the negative gradient.